SJ23 Tech Tip F10, (Updated 2022-07-02)

 Harken 00AL works very well for single-handed sailing.
 The

-furling line is fed back along a lifeline to the cockpit.
+furling control line is fed back along a lifeline to the cockpit.
 My converted 135% genoa still has reasonable shape

 when partially furled.
 On Dave Miller's advice, I also converted a